philhansen/WallpaperChanger/README.md

 ## Building the Program

-I currently build the program using Microsoft Visual Studio 2017 Community edition.
-It targets the .NET Framework v2.0 as that is all it requires.
+The program now targets .Net Framework 4.8 which supports Windows 7+.
+Previous versions (until 1.8) targeted the .NET Framework v2.0 which supported Windows XP+.

 ## What’s New

+* 1.9 - New depth parameter when searching for files in directories, config file supports directories, changed to .Net Framework 4.8 supporting Windows 7+
 * 1.8 - Config file now supports the monitor index flag to set the wallpaper for a specific monitor (Windows 8 or higher)
 * 1.7 - Added ability to set the wallpaper for a specific monitor (Windows 8 or higher)
 * 1.6 - Use png file for Windows 8 or higher, otherwise use bmp file